IanCowley/TalentSeeTechnicalTest/README.md

 This assignment is a very small task to create a Discount calculator.

-For reference, Gift Aid is calculated as follows:
+For reference, Discount is calculated as follows:

 [NumberofCredits] * ([DiscountRate] / (100 - [DiscountRate]))